This page contains affiliate links. Please read our disclosure for more info.

 You can walk to Long Beach from Russell in 20 minutes or drive in five minutes.

-The only facilities are toilets and an occasional coffee cart.
+The only facilities are toilets and a coffee cart.
 One of the beachfront baches would be a great place to stay (see options above).

 6) Walk the Tapeka Point Track